myiwt/mnist-cnn/README.md

-## MNIST Data Exercise
+## An exercise in Optical Character Recognition

-This workflow builds Convolution Neural Networks models to classify the MNIST handwritten digit dataset.
+Convolution Neural Networks models are built to classify the classic MNIST handwritten digit dataset.

-Some analysis and tests are performed on these models.
+It includes some tests to uncover some insights into this dataset.

 ### Requirements
 - Python 3.8.0